Bloodyboneye/DotNetDataCollectorEx/LUA_API.md

   - `DependentObjectSize` (number): The size of the object of the dependent handle if it is a dependent handle
   - `DependentTypeToken` (number): The Token of the objects type of the dependent handle if it is a dependent handle
   - `DependenthType` (number): The MethodTable/TypeHandle of the objects type of the dependent handle if it is a dependent handle
-  - `DependentTypeName` (number): The name of the objects type of the dependent handle if it is a dependent handle
+  - `DependentTypeName` (string): The name of the objects type of the dependent handle if it is a dependent handle

 **Usage:**
 ```lua